Living With Intention at Work and at Home

 Determine what your ideal self looks like at home and at work, and from there, identify the actions and behaviors you must take in order to show up as that ideal version of yourself.
 Make a commitment to small shifts that add up to big changes.
 You’ll see that as you repeat these shifts, they’ll quickly become habits, which then turn into your daily reality.

-For example, if you have a personal goal to eat healthier at home, make the intention to spend time on Sunday prepping some meals for the week ahead.
-If you have a professional goal of improving time management, make the intention to write out and prioritize your to-do list for the next day before closing down your work in the evening.
+For example, if you have a personal goal to eat healthier to better support brain function, you might set an intention to spend time on Sunday prepping your meals for the week ahead.
+Or if you have a professional goal of improving time management, intentionally decide to write out and prioritize your to-do list for the next day before closing down your work in the evening.
+Work to ensure your calendar reflects your priorities and is helping you live in more alignment with your values.

-Living with intention is also important for establishing your desired leadership brand.
+Acting with agency is also important for establishing your desired leadership brand.
 (Your leadership brand is what people say about you when you’re not in the room: What do you want that to be?
 What do you need to do to create it?)

 3. Optimize your partnerships.

 Healthy, productive relationships are critical both at home and at work.
-And just like our goals, they don’t just appear out of thin air.
-Healthy relationships take intentional action and commitment to build and maintain.
+And just like reaching our goals, they take intentional action and commitment to build and maintain.

 Optimize your partnerships by understanding yourself and collaborating with the people in your life in a way that complements your own strengths and challenge areas.

-When it comes to work, the right professional relationships and ties are known to be an asset in getting access to information, earning promotions, and gaining opportunities.
-Effective leaders rely on key networks and trusted partners to get results.
+When it comes to work, professional relationships are key partnerships to optimize.
+The right relationships and ties are known to be an asset in getting access to information, earning promotions, and gaining opportunities.
+Effective leaders have a network perspective and rely on trusted partners to get results.

-During this time of crisis and remote work, it’s critical to keep open lines of communication.
+And if you’re leading remote employees or in a hybrid or work situation, it’s critical to keep the lines of communication open.
 Work to understand which communication channels are best for your team members and don’t overlook the opportunity to collaborate and network while still in pursuit of achieving your organization’s shared goals.

-Ultimately, it’s about developing leadership capability in service of a chosen goal, rather than one that just happens to be there — and in ways that will have the most impact.
+Ultimately, living with intention is about developing your capabilities in service of a chosen goal, rather than one that just happens to be there — and in ways that will have the most impact.
+This looks different for each person and requires understanding yourself.
+If you still aren’t sure where to start, learn more about practicing holistic leadership.

-There is great power in the choosing, in leading with more intentionality.
+There is great power in the choosing, in leading and in living with more intentionality.

 Ready to Take the Next Step?

 Help your people connect personal values to organizational goals and live with intention.
 We can partner with you to provide a customized learning journey for your leaders using our research-backed modules.
-Available leadership topics include Authenticity, Emotional Intelligence, Listening to Understand, Resilience-Building, Self-Awareness, and more.
+Available leadership topics include Authentic Leadership, Communication, Emotional Intelligence, Listening to Understand, Resilience-Building, Self-Awareness, and more.